 Vivaldi major features

 Navigating pages is fast with Vivaldi.
-Vivaldi provides speed dials which provide quick links to your favorite websites on every New Tab.
+Vivaldi provides speed dials that provide quick links to your favorite websites on every New Tab.
 You can organize these into folders for ease of access.
-You can also make use of the Fast Forward and Rewind buttons to jump to next page in a sequence or return to the first page you visited on a site.
+You can also make use of the Fast Forward and Rewind buttons to jump to the next page in a sequence or return to the first page you visited on a site.
 Then there are Quick commands.
 By hitting F2 on your keyboard you are presented with a command interface where you can control everything from going to a website or muting the tab with text commands.